 Since our inception, the cash flows from customer revenues have not been sufficient to fund our operations and provide the capital resources for the planned growth of our business.
-For the three years ended April 30, 2007, our revenues were \$9.6 million, our net losses were \$17.1 million and our net cash used in operating activities was \$13.5 million.
-Over that same period, we raised \$90.3 million in financing activities, including \$89.9 million from the closing of our United States initial public offering on April 30, 2007.
+For the three years ended April 30, 2008, our revenues were \$9.1 million, our net losses were \$31.4 million and our net cash used in operating activities was \$26.1 million.
+Over that same period, we raised \$90.4 million in financing activities, including \$89.9 million from the closing of our United States initial public offering on April 30, 2007.

-At April 30, 2007, our total cash, cash equivalents and certificates of deposit were \$115.9 million.
-Our cash and cash equivalents are highly liquid investments with maturities of three months or less at the date of purchase and consist primarily of time deposits with large commercial banks and an investment in a money market fund.
-Our certificates of deposit as of April 30, 2007 are denominated in British pounds.
-The certificates of deposit generally have a fixed maturity date of more than 90 days but less than one year from the date of purchase.
+At April 30, 2008, our total cash, cash equivalents, certificates of deposit, and long-term investments were \$101.1 million.
+Our cash and cash equivalents are highly liquid investments with maturities of three months or less at the date of purchase and consist primarily of time deposits with large commercial banks, Treasury bills and an investment in a money market fund.
+Long-term investments consists of a US Treasury bill having a maturity in excess of one year.